peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public sealed int CompareTo(
         PeterO.Cbor.CBORObject other);

-Compares two CBOR objects.
-In this implementation:
+Compares two CBOR objects.In this implementation:

  * The null pointer (null reference) is considered less than any other object.